 Ms. Kallman had the esteemed distinction of representing the City of Boston during 2001 Winter Olympic Games relay, she was the featured subject in a movie called “Beer Wars” and was included in books titled “Inspirational Women of Boston” and “Quench Your Own Thirst”.

-Ms. Kallman is past-chairman of the board of The Jett Foundation, a charitable organization helping to raise awareness and funds on behalf of those afflicted with Duchenne Muscular Dystrophy, in addition to supporting numerous charitable organizations centered around the health and well being of women and children.
+Ms. Kallman is currently on the board of the Massachusetts Restaurant Association and past-chairman of the board of The Jett Foundation, a charitable organization helping to raise awareness and funds on behalf of those afflicted with Duchenne Muscular Dystrophy, in addition to supporting numerous charitable organizations centered around the health and well being of women and children.

 Ms. Kallman is married to Matt Shanley for >25 years.
 Both are entrepreneurs and lifelong residents of the Boston area.
 Together they have three children: Callie, Alexander and Courtney.